omaha-consulting/omaha-server/README.md

 - Presentation: [omaha-server High Fidelity, High Velocity Deployments in the Cloud](http://slides.com/andreylisin/omaha-server/#/)

+## Contributors

+Thanks to Abiral Shrestha <abiralshrestha100@gmail.com> for the security reports and suggestions.

 ## Copyright and license

 This software is licensed under the Apache 2 license, quoted below.